-(Revised 01/2017)
+(Revised 04/2021)

-Departments must comply with all applicable State Administrative Manual (SAM) sections regarding the preparation, depositing, reporting, and correction of deposits made into the Centralized State Treasury System (CTS).
-It is imperative that departments report deposits in a timely and accurate manner in order to expedite the reconciliation of their departmental accounts and to maximize interest earnings.
+Agencies/departments must comply with all applicable State Administrative Manual (SAM) sections regarding the preparation, depositing, reporting, and correction of deposits made into the Centralized State Treasury System (CTS).
+It is imperative that agencies/departments report deposits in a timely and accurate manner in order to expedite the reconciliation of their departmental accounts and to maximize interest earnings.

-Departments will deposit their collected funds into the Treasurer’s demand account at an approved depository bank.
-The department is then responsible for notifying the State Treasurer’s Office (STO) of funds deposited by submitting the Treasurer’s copy of the Report of Deposit form to the STO.
-Departments participating in the Electronic Deposit Form web application should reference SAM section .
+Agencies/departments will deposit their collected funds into the Treasurer’s demand account at an approved depository bank (see SAM section 8031).
+The agency/department is then responsible for notifying the State Treasurer’s Office (STO) of funds deposited by submitting the Treasurer’s copy of the Report of Deposit form to the STO.

+Agencies/departments participating in the Electronic Deposit Form should reference SAM section 8033.4.
 The STO records valid deposits and submits a daily file of all deposits received to the State Controller’s Office (SCO) for posting to the individual department checking accounts.

-The SCO prepares the monthly Centralized Treasury Trust System Account Statements (bank statements) and distributes them to the departments following the end of the month.
+The SCO prepares the monthly Centralized Treasury Trust System Account Statements (bank statements) and distributes them to the agencies/departments following the end of the month.

-Funds in the form of electronic fund transfers (EFT) and credit card payments should be deposited into a Zero Balance Account (ZBA) at a depository bank.
-If a department decides to collect funds via EFT or credit card, a ZBA may be requested by the department.
+Collections in the form of electronic fund transfers (EFT) and credit card payments should be deposited into a Zero Balance Account (ZBA) at an approved depository bank.
+If an agency/department decides to collect funds via EFT or credit card, a ZBA may be requested by the agency/department.
 See SAM section 8002 for more information.